ADHD, Anxiety, & College Applications Workshop for Parents & Families

 At the same time, the college application process can feel like a scary boogeyman with so much at stake.
 To make matter worse, it requires an immense level of Executive Functioning: attention to detail, time management, organization, self advocacy, and more.
 That is why we are offering this workshop.

-Our next Workshop is being held: Wednesday April 22nd 6-7:30pm CST
+JOIN US: Wednesday April 22nd 6-7:30pm CST

-Here is what you need to know.
+Here is what you need to know

-What am I going to learn?
+What am i going to learn?

 • How do I know if a college is a good fit for my student’s ADHD?